 |More even tire wear compared to rear and front-wheel drive vehicles|

 |Gives you more confidence to drive faster (55-65+ MPH) in a variety of conditions without concerns of damaging the drive-train system.|

 How Does AWD Work?

-Other AWD systems function automatically and adjust the power splits once the computer senses traction is lost on either front or rear axles.
-Manufacturers make use of various torque splitting methods such as torsion splits, viscous coupling or electronic clutch mechanisms etc. Each has its advantages and disadvantages.
+Other AWD systems function automatically and adjust the power splits once the computer senses traction is lost on either the front or rear axles.
+Manufacturers make use of various torque splitting methods such as torsion splits, viscous coupling or electronic clutch mechanisms, etc. Each has its advantages and disadvantages.